-- Read this fact sheet from the Centers for Disease Control and Prevention (CDC) on how to use condoms correctly.
+- Visit this website from the Centers for Disease Control and Prevention (CDC) to learn how to use condoms correctly.

 I have HIV.
-How can I prevent passing HIV to my partner?
+How can I prevent passing HIV to others?

 If your viral load is not undetectable—or does not stay undetectable—you can still protect your partner from HIV by using condoms and choosing less risky sexual behaviors.
 Your partner can take medicine to prevent getting HIV, which is called pre-exposure prophylaxis, or PrEP.
-PrEP is an HIV prevention option for people who don’t have HIV but who are at high risk of becoming infected with HIV.
+PrEP is an HIV prevention option for people who don't have HIV but who are at risk of getting HIV.
 PrEP involves taking a specific HIV medicine every day to reduce the risk of getting HIV through sex or injection drug use.
 To learn more, read the AIDSinfo Pre-Exposure Prophylaxis (PrEP) fact sheet.

 What are the symptoms of STDs?

-Symptoms of STDs may be different depending on the STD, and men and women with the same STD can have different symptoms.
+Symptoms of STDs may be different depending on the STD, and not everyone will experience the same STD symptoms.
 Examples of possible STD symptoms include painful urination (peeing), unusual discharge from the vagina or penis, and fever.

-Some STDs may not cause any symptoms.
+STDs may not always cause symptoms.
 Even if a person has no symptoms from an STD, it is still possible to pass the STD on to other people.